BoxLang 🚀 A New JVM Dynamic Language Learn More...

 Name Type Required Default Description identifier string false "id" The name of the primary key for the transformed data.
 Used to key the results map and populate the results array.

-Resources are a combination of your model, in whatever representation it may be
+Resources are a combination of your model, in whatever representation

-come in two flavors, item
+your API.
+Resources come in two flavors, item

-s and collection
+s and

 s.
 The API is identical for each.
+The

-considered.
+is considered.

 You can create a resource either from the Manager

-or from inside a
+from inside a Transformer

 .
 The API is the same.